bitcoinbrisbane/BitPoker/README.md

 4. Waits for next action message
 5. Validates the message

-*Example action message from Bob.
+*Example action message from Bob serialzed in XML.
 A call from the small blind.*
 ```
 <Action Position="1" Address="1PGq12ixSJiyq5hSwm2aX7q64pcnDzbX4G">
   <PreviousHash></PreviousHash>